WhiteTrafficLight/OverlapPredator/README.md

 This repository contains some variations from the original author.
-You can find the script streaming depth camera data and registering two point cloud sets in real time.
+You can find the script streaming depth camera data and registering two point cloud sets in real time in the folder 'scripts'.
+There are also different experiments to enhance the performance of PREDATOR using Maximal Clique(MAC).
+Please refer to the scripts in 'scripts'

 ## PREDATOR: Registration of 3D Point Clouds with Low Overlap (CVPR 2021, Oral)
 This repository represents the official implementation of the paper: